 Let’s keep talking, then!

-I was born in Puig-reig, a small village close to Barcelona, twenty-three years ago.
+I was born in Puig-reig, a small village close to Barcelona, twenty-four years ago.

 I love eating.
-Basketball.
+Deep conversations.
 Playing music.
+Philosophy.
 Loving people.

 I hate traffic jams.
 Grain legumes.
 Lies and lying.
 Being bored.
 Being late.
 Inefficiency.